Give your reusable unwanted items a new home and keep them out of the landfill!

 - label each item with a "FREE" (pdf - 13kb) sticker or sign

-- keep any items safely tucked away that you don't want to give away
+- keep any items safely stored away that you don't want to give away

 - remove leftover items from the curb by dusk on Sunday